Feo's Stuff HORROR / THRILLER / MYSTERY

 The pacing has a peculiar musical rhythm to it that keeps the action and suspense moving along to its surprise conclusion.

-Many filmmaker today (especially within the horror genre) could learn from THE BIRD WITH THE CRYSTAL PLUMAGE on how to effectively create tension, instead of relying simply on cheap laughs, cheap scares and excessive gore all the time.
+Many a filmmaker today (especially within the horror genre) could learn from THE BIRD WITH THE CRYSTAL PLUMAGE on how to effectively create tension, instead of relying simply on cheap laughs, cheap scares and excessive gore all the time.

 Yes, Dario Argento’s seminal debut definitely deserves 5 Shriek Girls!!!
 Watch and learn.